Poland: Russian-made missile fell on our country, killing 2

 The missile strikes plunged much of Ukraine into darkness and drew defiance from Zelenskyy, who shook his fist and declared: "We will survive everything."

-In his nightly address, the Ukrainian leader said the reported strikes in Poland offered proof that "terror is not limited by our state borders."
+In his nightly address, the Ukrainian leader said the strike in Poland offered proof that "terror is not limited by our state borders."

-"We need to put the terrorist in its place.
-The longer Russia feels impunity, the more threats there will be for everyone within the reach of Russian missiles," Zelenskyy said.

 Russia fired at least 85 missiles, most of them aimed at the country's power facilities, and blacked out many cities, he said.

-The minister, Herman Haluschenko, described the missile strikes as "another attempt at terrorist revenge" after military and diplomatic setbacks for the Kremlin.
-He accused Russia of "trying to cause maximum damage to our energy system on the eve of winter."
+The minister, Herman Haluschenko, accused Russia of "trying to cause maximum damage to our energy system on the eve of winter."

-The aerial assault, which resulted in at least one death in a residential building in the capital, Kyiv, followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.
+The assault killed at least one person in a residential building in the capital, Kyiv.
+It followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.

 With its battlefield losses mounting, Russia has increasingly resorted to targeting Ukraine's power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.